Steel versus Aluminum Weight, Strength, Cost, Malleability Comparison

 Corrosion Resistance of Steel and Aluminum

 While malleability is very important for manufacturing, aluminum’s greatest attribute is that it is corrosion resistant without any further treatment after it is spun.
 Aluminum doesn’t rust.
 With aluminum, there is no paint or coating to wear or scratch off.
 Steel or “carbon steel” in the metals world (as opposed to stainless steel) usually need to be painted or treated after spinning to protect it from rust and corrosion, especially if the steel part will be at work in a moist, damp or abrasive environment.

 Strength & Malleability of Stainless Steel vs Aluminum

 Aluminum is a very desirable metal because it is more malleable and elastic than steel.
 Aluminum can go places and create shapes that steel cannot, often forming deeper or more intricate spinnings.
 Especially for parts with deep and straight walls, aluminum is the material of choice.
 Steel is a very tough and resilient metal but cannot generally be pushed to the same extreme dimensional limits as aluminum without cracking or ripping during the spinning process.

 Weight Differences in Steel and Aluminum

 Even with the possibility of corrosion, steel is harder than aluminum.
-Most spinnable tempers and alloys of aluminum dent, ding or scratch more easily as compared to steel.
-Steel is strong and less likely to warp, deform or bend under weight, force or heat.
-Nevertheless the strength of steel’s tradeoff is that steel is much heavier/much denser than aluminum.
+Most spinnable tempers and alloys of an aluminum dent, ding or scratch more easily as compared to steel.
+Steel is strong and less likely to warp, deform or bend underweight, force or heat.
+Nevertheless, the strength of steel’s tradeoff is that steel is much heavier/much denser than aluminum.
 Steel is typically 2.5 times denser than aluminum.